Kei18/pibt2/readme.md

 - The implementation includes both Multi-Agent Path Finding (MAPF) and Multi-Agent Pickup and Delivery (MAPD).
 - It is written in C++(17) with [CMake](https://cmake.org/) (≥v3.16) build.
 - The repository uses [Google Test](https://github.com/google/googletest) and [the original library for 2D pathfinding](https://github.com/Kei18/grid-pathfinding) as git submodules.
-- The visualizer uses [openFrameworks](https://openframeworks.cc) and works only on macOS.
+- The visualizer uses [openFrameworks](https://openframeworks.cc) and works only on macOS (as git submodule).
 - The accompanied solvers are HCA\* [1], Push and Swap [2], TP [3], and PIBT(+).

 | platform | status (public) | status (dev) |